-With the front and rear sway bars installed, Ryan reinstalled the wheels and tires, making sure they were properly rotated, and lowered the truck to the ground.
+With the front and rear sway bars installed, Ryan reinstalled the wheels and tires, making sure they were properly rotated and lowered the truck to the ground.
 When the truck was on its suspension, it was clear that a few adjustments were necessary to properly orient the installations.
-This is why the instructions specify installing the sway bars with the suspension fully engaged, but the lift helped greatly for our photography.
+This is why the instructions specify installing the sway bars with the suspension fully engaged, but the lift helped greatly with our photography.

 With all the adjustments completed, Ryan tightened the rear sway bar end link mounting bolts to 35-40 ft-lb.
 The 9/16” adjustment nut on the end links was tightened to 70 ft-lb.